chestercodes/chester.codes/content/posts/031-2020-07-01-games-room/post.md

 This is the first time i've used the library, the setup on the server-side is the same as C# and is well documented.

-SignalR works well with F# objects as long as camelCase is used for property names and the DTOs are simple records that use the `CLIMutable` attribute (on the server-side).
+SignalR works well with F# objects as long as camelCase is used for property names and the DTOs are simple records that use the `CLIMutable` attribute on the server-side.
 I chose to use the non-native-F# version of types where possible (`array` over `list` being an example) and didn't try to use any discriminated unions.
 Sending a `int array` from the client required serialising it to a string, as the fable representation of the array was a simple object, rather than a javascript array.